tchajed/sys-verif-fa25/docs/notes/sep-logic.md

 The assertion $\ell \pointsto v$ (read "$\ell$ points to $v$") says that the heap maps location $\ell$ to value $v$.
 The proposition $P \sep Q$ (read "$P$ and separately $Q$", or simply "$P$ star $Q$") is called the _separating conjunction_.
 Like a regular conjunction, it asserts that both $P$ and $Q$ are true.
 What makes it special (and this is the key feature of separation logic) is that it also asserts $P$ and $Q$ hold in _disjoint_ parts of the heap.
 For example, $\ell \pointsto v \sep \ell \pointsto v$ is false, because $\ell$ cannot be allocated in two disjoint parts of the heap.

 We also add a new proposition $\emp$ which says the heap is empty.
-It'll be useful later.

 Remembering that propositions are interpreted as heap predicates, we can formally define them as follow: